 1. Grainy Ghee Texture

-If the newly made ghee is cooled slowly, it has a grainy texture.
-So, instead of refrigerating if you place it on your kitchen countertop, cover it with a cloth, and allow it to cool slowly —the ghee will get a grainy look.
-The texture is due to the variety of fatty acids present in ghee.2.
-Liquid Ghee Texture
+If the newly made ghee is cooled slowly, it constitute a grainy texture.
+So, instead of refrigerating if you place it on your kitchen countertop, cover it with a cloth, and allow it to cool slowly - the ghee will get a grainy look.
+The texture is due to the variety of fatty acids present in ghee.

 How ghee become Liquid?